 Education in the Master of Music in Sonology focuses on the students’ individual projects.
-Project topics currently in the process of realisation include:
+Project topics recently finished or currently in the process of realisation include:

 - The genealogical perspective of timbre as a compositional strategy